levoai/docs/docs/beta/api-observability/sample-app.md

 1. First follow instructions in the [Install Guide](../api-observability/install-guide/install-guide.md) to install the Satellite, and Sensor components successfully.

-2. Now install the crAPI demo application by following instructions [here][install-crapi].
+2. Now install the crAPI demo application by following instructions [here](https://github.com/levoai/demo-apps/blob/main/crAPI/docs/quick-start.md).

 3. Generate traffic for crAPI by browsing it's web UI for at least five minutes.